yusufekrembm/Appcent-MarsRover/README.md

 # Appcent-MarsRover
 # Appcent Internship Project

-This is an application that you can check some mars rovers and rovers informations.
+This is an application that you can check some mars rovers and rovers informations when you click on Item.
 Informations are ..
 -Date
 -Rover Name